(Adds comments from Dobrolyot, details, context)

-MOSCOW, Aug 6 (Reuters) - Russian airline Aeroflot's low-cost subsidiary Dobrolyot, which was recently grounded by European Union sanctions over the Ukraine crisis, has signed a contract with Boeing for the delivery of 16 new planes, Russian media reported on Wednesday, citing its chief executive.
+MOSCOW, Aug 6 (Reuters) - Russian low-cost airline Dobrolyot, currently grounded by European Union sanctions over the Ukraine crisis, said on Wednesday it signed a draft agreement with Boeing to buy 16 new planes.

-"From 2017 on there will be deliveries directly from a factory in Seattle.
-Yesterday we signed an agreement for the delivery of 16 new aircraft in 2017-2018 and paid a deposit," news website Gazeta.ru quoted Dobrolyot CEO Andrei Kalmykov as saying in an interview.
+"From 2017 on there will be deliveries directly from a factory in Seattle," news website Gazeta.ru quoted Andrei Kalmykov, Dobrolyot Chief Executive Officer, as saying in an interview earlier on Wednesday.